-First of all, you can choose to have your meet listed publicly on the USA Weightlifting event calendar.
+You can choose to have your meet listed publicly on the USA Weightlifting event calendar.
 You will do this during the sanction process.

 It's a good idea to send an invite to each USAW club within a reasonable driving distance of your competition.
 You can do so using the Find a Club feature on the USA Weightlifting website, or ask your WSO President to send out an invitation for you.